SubhamGohe/Second-git-project/README.md

 # Second-git-project
-This is My Second  GitHub Project
+This is My Second  GitHub Project.
 Author - Shrdha khapra